performance/HiSayCheese/CONTRIBUTING.md

 2. Install the JavaScript dependencies:
     ```bash
     npm install
-    # Or if you prefer yarn (note package.json specifies yarn as packageManager):
+    # Or if you prefer yarn
     # yarn install
     ```